EleonooraK/LittleLiliesGame/README.md

 - Look around to find helpful items and clues.
 - Thorough exploration will be rewarded.
 - 5 different endings — can you collect them all?

+## 🎨 User Experience & Atmosphere

+*Little Lilies* utilizes a carefully crafted audio-visual environment to pull the player into its world:

+* **Dynamic Visual Themes:** Every area in the garden features a distinct color identity reflected in the user interface to visually guide your exploration.
+* **Immersive Sound Design:** The game features ambient background music that makes you feel like you're in a silent garden on a rainy night.
+* **Animated Storytelling:** Text is delivered using a typewriter animation to mimic classic retro text-adventures, enhancing the pacing of the narrative and dialogue.
+* **Live Map Tracking:** A visual map updates in real-time to track your character's exact dot position as you navigate through the interconnected locations of the garden.

 ## 🎮 Controls